 - 1. Buffer.
 To select the Buffer name from the drop down list.
-The system loads the file data into the buffer accordingly. - 2.
-File Name.
-To enter the name of the data file to load it, or you can select types are included here, e.g. Binary, Intel Hex, Motorola S record, JEDEC,
+The system loads the file data into the buffer accordingly. - File Name.
+To enter the name of the data file to load it, or you can select Browse and choose the file using the Select File box. - 3.
+File Type.
+To select the type of the file from a drop down list.
+Different file types are included here, e.g. Binary, Intel Hex, Motorola S record, JEDEC, POF, TI, etc. - 4.
+File Mode.
+To select one of the following File Modes from the drop down list: - Normal to load the whole file - Even to load the first byte and discard the second byte out of every two bytes - Odd to discard the first byte and load the second byte out of every two bytes